fbpx

 STRUCTURED STUDY

-Structured Study is available for students requiring academic help with organizing, understanding concepts, planning and/or study skills.
+Structured Study is available for students requiring academic help with organizing, understanding concepts, planning, and study skills.
 The goal of Structured Study is to provide academic support specific to the classroom in a small group setting.
 The program focuses on reviewing classroom concepts, teaching study habits and test-taking skills, and developing responsibility in the timely completion of assignments.
 It also provides an opportunity for students to learn accountability and self-advocacy.
-Our goal is to schedule all Structured Study students during regularly scheduled study halls.
-Cognitive and educational testing may be required for enrollment in the Structured Study program.

 CLASSROOM ACCOMMODATIONS